Ghanem10/chess-game/README.md

             )}

-- Then, on the main page, all the logic is handled by several components to provide instant updates to the UI.
-    It renders the chess component with the timer and records moves components with endless features.
+- Then, on the main page, all the logic is handled by several components to provide instant updates to the UI. they render the main chess component with the timer and record moves components with endless features.
 Using react hooks to provide the best UX.

     ![main](https://github.com/gani1000/ChessGame/assets/107857762/79860080-c2c5-4be5-a755-d4816456773d)